oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

 This lab assumes you have:

+* All tasks completed from Lab 1 and 2.
 * Unrestricted lab access to your Microsoft Azure tenancy
-* The OCI and Azure region you are connecting are [supported Azure InterConnect regions](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-oci-overview#region-availability).
+* The OCI and Azure region you are connecting are [supported Azure InterConnect regions](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-oci-overview#region-availability)

 ### Video Walkthrough